 What do the courses offer?

-The three courses offer a unique opportunity to became acquainted with the history, architecture and contents of historic buildings and their gardens and estates, and to study how they are managed and interpreted today by a wide variety of owners, both public and private.
-The schools aim to reflect the most up-to-date current research in the various fields they study, and to offer lectures and tuition of the highest quality.
+The courses offer a unique opportunity to became acquainted with the history, architecture and contents of historic buildings and their gardens and estates, and to study how they are managed and interpreted today by a wide variety of owners, both public and private.
+They aim to reflect the most up-to-date current research in the various fields they study, and to offer lectures and tuition of the highest quality.

 Why the name?